 Digital Ambulance Chasers?
 Law Firms Send Ads To Patients' Phones Inside ERs

-Patients sitting in emergency rooms, chiropractors, and pain clinics in the Philadelphia area may start noticing the kind of messages typically seen along highway billboards and public transit on their phones: personal injury law firms looking for business by casting mobile ads at patients.
+Patients sitting in emergency rooms, at chiropractors' offices and at pain clinics in the Philadelphia area may start noticing on their phones the kind of messages typically seen along highway billboards and public transit: personal injury law firms looking for business by casting mobile online ads at patients.

 The potentially creepy part?
-You're only getting fed the ad because somebody knows you're in an emergency room.
+They're only getting fed the ad because somebody knows they are in an emergency room.

 The technology behind the ads, known as geofencing, or placing a digital perimeter around a specific location, has been deployed by retailers for years to offer coupons and special offers to customers as they shop.
 Bringing it into health care spaces, however, is raising alarm among privacy experts.

-"It's really, I think, the closest thing an attorney can do to putting a digital kiosk inside of an emergency room," says digital marketer Bill Kakis, who runs the Long Island-based firm Tell All Digital.
+"It's really, I think, the closest thing an attorney can do to putting a digital kiosk inside of an emergency room," says digital marketer Bill Kakis, who runs the Long Island, N.Y.-based firm Tell All Digital.
 Kakis says he recently inked deals with personal injury law firms in the Philadelphia area to target patients.

 Law firms and marketing companies from Tennessee to California are also testing out the technology in hospital settings.